Podcast: Download (198.0MB)

 Tonight is ‘By Request’ night and I chose the question regarding the reliability of the scriptures because we are going through the Bible on Wednesday nights and so it seemed appropriate that we address just how reliable the scriptures truly are and how do we know that?

-So first off – let me define what I mean when I use the word “reliable” tonight.
+So first off – let me define what I mean when I use the word “reliable”.
 I am NOT addressing HOW we can know if WHAT the Bible teaches is the truth about God.
 That would be a Theological question, not a question of textual authenticiy or purity.

 By reliable I am addressing if the scriptures, we readily have available today are true to the originals!